michyjz/michyjz.github.io/README.md

 # Speedcubing

-One of my favorite hobbies is speedcubing, or solving Rubik's Cubes as fast as possible.
-My WCA ID is 2015XUJI03, but I really only seriously started getting back into cubing this year.
-My favorite events are 3x3 and skewb.
+One of my favorite hobbies is [speedcubing](https://en.wikipedia.org/wiki/Speedcubing).
+My WCA ID is 2015XUJI03, and my favorite events are 3x3 and skewb.

 # Other Profiles
 Here are some other places you can find me online.